Hi, writers.

 Email me at megan.stielstra@northwestern.edu.

-I’m trying this wild thing where I keep my personal and work lives separate, so please send publishing-related questions here as opposed to the place where I talk with my son’s orthodontist.
+I’m trying this wild thing where I keep my personal and work lives separate, so please send publishing-related questions to my work email, as opposed to the email where I talk with my son’s orthodontist.

 You’re doing great.
 Keep going.